pnp/blog/content/weekly-agenda/22-10-31/index.md

 * Thursday, 3rd of November, 2022, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
-* If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft 365 Community blog - Microsoft 365 & Power Platform Development](https://pnp.github.io/blog/categories/microsoft-365-developer-community-call/)
+* If you can't make it this time, you can read the summary blog post including call recording here: [Microsoft Viva and SPFx community call](https://pnp.github.io/blog/categories/microsoft-viva-and-spfx-community-call/)

 Demos: